 If you applied for a travel reimbursement in your application, you may be eligible for a travel subsidy to help offset the cost of travel.
 The amount you receive is based on the region you are traveling from and is displayed on your dashboard.

-Our travel booth is open Saturday, November 11 from 2pm - 4pm and 7:30pm - 9:30pm at the front desk in the Friend Center.
+Our travel booth is open Saturday, November 10 from 1 pm to 4 pm at the front desk in the Friend Center.
 You must come to the booth to receive your travel or bus subsidy.

 Whether you have your return receipts yet or not, you still must come to the booth to receive your subsidy.
 If you do not come to the booth during this time, you will not be eligible for the reimbursement.
 We will provide instructions for submitting any return receipts at the booth.
 To save time, please bring some form of ID (unless you used it to borrow hardware).